postman-solutions-eng/backstage-postman-plugin/README.md

 # Configure Postman Backend Plugin for Backstage

-This `postman-backend` plugin provides some Postman services that will be used by the Postman frontebd plugin to render the different component views.
+This `postman-backend` plugin provides some Postman services that the Postman frontend plugin will use to render the different component views.

 ## Prerequisites